Kari Jaquesson

-Kari Angelique Jaquesson (born 12 April 1962) is a Norwegian conspiracy theorist, author, fitness consultant and former television personality.
-She writes for the conspiracy theorist website Steigan.no and has been widely criticized for promoting climate change denial, COVID-19 misinformation, Russian propaganda, Antisemitism and transphobia.
+Kari Angelique Jaquesson (born 12 April 1962) is a Norwegian conspiracy theorist, Holocaust denier, author, fitness consultant and former television personality.
+She writes for the conspiracy theorist website Steigan.no and promotes Holocaust denial, Antisemitism, transphobia, climate change denial, COVID-19 misinformation, and Russian propaganda, and supports the Russian invasion of Ukraine.
+She has supported far-right and neo-Nazi groups including The Alliance and the Nordic Resistance Movement, and has claimed that "there was no one who tried to exterminate the Jews in Europe."
+She has been active in the radical feminist group Women's Group Ottar for several years.
+The Norwegian Centre Against Racism noted that "in recent years [Jaquesson] has increasingly made a name for herself as a supporter of various conspiracy theories.
 A 2021 survey by YouGov found that the public figures viewed most negatively by Norwegians were Donald Trump, Kari Jaquesson and Vladimir Putin.

 Fitness and television career

 Kari Jaquesson is an aerobics instructor and became widely known in Norway in the 1990s for hosting a daytime workout program on TV2.
 She has also written books about fitness.
 She was named a Goodwill Ambassador for the United Nations Population Fund in 2000 to raise awareness about fitness and public health.

 Views

-From the 2010s Jaquesson has become known for promoting a number of conspiracy theories, including climate change denial, COVID-19 misinformation and Russian propaganda related to the 2022 Russian invasion of Ukraine.
+From the 2010s Jaquesson has become known for promoting a number of conspiracy theories, including climate change denial, COVID-19 misinformation and Russian propaganda related to the Russian invasion of Ukraine.